Susan Shumer and Robert Shumer, experts in the field of service-learning and student engagement, presented an interactive workshop on April 6, 2015.

 Establishing a service-learning course/project includes the following stages:

 1. Design.
-Driven by the clear vision of the desired outcomes of the course and in consultation with the Service Learning Staff (located in First Year Experience (FYE));
+Driven by the clear vision of the desired outcomes of the course and in consultation with Paula McNutt, Dean of the College of Arts and Sciences;

 2. Implementation.
-Facilitated by the faculty member in partnership with relevant community agency and the support of Service Learning Staff (FYE).
+Facilitated by the faculty member in partnership with relevant community agency and the support of Service Learning Staff.

 3. Outcome.
 Evaluation of the actual outcomes provides information for redesign and repeated implementation